 The Trust will use the Clearing Account in connection with the Clearing Services, which the Trust utilizes to facilitate purchases and sales of bitcoin in connection with creations and redemptions of Creation Baskets as well as in connection with transfers of bitcoin out of the Trust to pay the Sponsor Fee and to reimburse the Sponsor in bitcoin for payment of extraordinary expenses.
 While the Bitcoin Custodian maintains records of the Trust's bitcoin balance in its Clearing Account, the actual bitcoin relating to the Trust's Clearing Account is held in omnibus wallets by the Bitcoin Custodian, meaning that bitcoin owned by multiple customers is held in the same wallet and at the same address on the Bitcoin Blockchain.
 The Trust's Clearing Account balance therefore represents an omnibus claim on the Bitcoin Custodian's bitcoins held in such wallets, and the Trust does not have an identifiable claim to specific bitcoins.
-The Bitcoin Custodian holds the bitcoin across a combination of omnibus hot wallets and cold wallets.
-The Sponsor has no control over, and the Bitcoin Custodian does not disclose to the Sponsor, the amount of bitcoin that the Bitcoin Custodian holds in connection with the Trust's Clearing Account in omnibus hot wallets, as compared to omnibus cold wallets.
-The Bitcoin Custodian could hold substantially all bitcoin connected to the Trust's Clearing Account in omnibus hot wallets, which permits more efficient transfers (thus facilitating the settlement of bitcoin purchase and sale transactions in connection with the Trust's creation and redemption processes) but makes the bitcoin more vulnerable to hacking than if it were held in cold storage in the Bitcoin Account.
+The Bitcoin Custodian does not disclose to the Sponsor, the amount of bitcoin that the Bitcoin Custodian holds in connection with the Trust's Clearing Account in omnibus hot wallets, as compared to omnibus cold wallets.
+The Bitcoin that the Bitcoin Custodian does not disclose to the Sponsor, the amount of bitcoin that the Bitcoin Custodian could hold substantially all bitcoin connected to the Trust's Clearing Account in omnibus hot wallets, which permits more efficient transfers (thus facilitating the settlement of bitcoin purchase and sale transactions in connection with the Trust's creation and redemption processes) but makes the bitcoin more vulnerable to hacking than if it were held in cold storage in the Bitcoin Account.
 The Bitcoin Custodian has represented to the Sponsor that it does not treat the Trust's bitcoin in its Clearing Account as the Bitcoin Custodian's own property and will not loan, hypothecate, pledge or otherwise encumber the Trust's bitcoin in its Clearing Account.